meowmeowahr/KevinbotV3-KiCAD/docs/Writerside/topics/Board-Diagram.md

 <b>Important!
 Read this!</b>

 Every Kevinbot P2 Board will have a different serial number identifier for the thermometer.
-It is required to know the serial number it you have any devices connected to the [One-Wire ports](#11-one-wire-ports)
+It is required to know the serial number if you have any devices connected to the [One-Wire ports](#11-one-wire-ports)
 </warning>

 ## 21. Second Servo Bank